bigeasy/hotspot/diary.md

 Also, `async.repeat()` and `async.done()` are not going to be the hottest spots in Hotspot.
 Preserving the `async()` syntax from Cadence would take precedence when the gains are almost immeasurable.

+## Single Cadence

+There is a bunch of stuff that I know so well I don't need to write it down to work it out, this is one of them.
+The purpose of Hotspot is to make cadences that will compile.
+Sub-cadences defined using `async` in Cadence are going to anonymous functions that are only going to be run once, so they will never be be compiled.
+Hotspot will not have sub-cadences.
+The cadence will be specified at the top level.

+Because there in only one Cadence, it can be processed for finalizers when it is defined.